Werq the World: History

 Werq the World was forced to reschedule its October 2017 stop in Houston due to the devastation caused by Hurricane Harvey.
 The tour returned to that city on February 7, 2018, with the queens making a donation to the Montrose Center's LGBTQ Hurricane Harvey Relief Fund.
 The donation was matched by Voss Events.

 In May 2019, World of Wonder debuted Werq the World, a 10-episode docuseries directed by Jasper Rischen.
 It presents behind-the-scenes looks at the lives of the performers who were on the 2018 European leg of the tour, with each episode profiling a different queen.
 A second season of the docuseries started streaming in June 2020.

 The spring 2020 European leg of Werq the World was rescheduled for spring 2022 due to the COVID-19 pandemic.

 On December 20, 2022, the dates for the Europe leg in 2023 were announced.
 Starting from October 27 to November 14.
 On March 6, 2023, the rest of the dates were announced for the 2023 leg of the tour.

 On November 12, 2024, the dates for the Europe leg in 2025 were announced.
 Starting from April 6 to April 18.
 The 2025 North American leg of the tour consists of 40 shows running from August 15 through October 25.

+On May 21, 2026, the 2027 North American leg has been announced for the tenth anniversary of Werq the World.